 Snap One Holdings Corp. to Report Fiscal Fourth Quarter and Full Year 2022 Financial Results on Tuesday, March 14, 2023 at 4:30 p.m.
 ET

-/EIN News/ -- CHARLOTTE, N.C., Feb.
+CHARLOTTE, N.C., Feb.
 28, 2023 (GLOBE NEWSWIRE) -- Snap One Holdings Corp.
-(Nasdaq: SNPO) (“Snap One” or the “Company”), a provider of smart living products, services and software to professional integrators, will hold a conference call on Tuesday, March 14, 2023 at 4:30 p.m.
+SNPO ("Snap One" or the "Company"), a provider of smart living products, services and software to professional integrators, will hold a conference call on Tuesday, March 14, 2023 at 4:30 p.m.
 Eastern time (1:30 p.m.
 Pacific time) to discuss its financial results for the fiscal fourth quarter and full year ended December 30, 2022.
 Financial results will be issued in a press release prior to the call.

 Snap One management will host the presentation, followed by a question-and-answer period.